Grammy-winning jazz singer Al Jarreau dies at 76

 "I grew up in Milwaukee, and I took it all in.
 I want it all.
 Don't cut me off at the pass and say I can't listen to Muddy Waters because I'm a jazzer.
 Or I can't listen to Garth Brooks because I'm a jazzer.
 Get out of here," he said.

-Music wasn't always Jarreau's focus, however.
-He was an athlete who earned a master's in vocal rehabilitation and started his career as a counselor in San Francisco, playing jazz on the side.
-Jarreau didn't record his first album until he was 35.
+Music wasn't always Jarreau's focus, however — he didn't even record his first album until he was 35.
+Born to a minister father and a mother who played the piano in church, Jarreau sang from an early age, but he was also an athlete who earned a master's in vocal rehabilitation and started his career as a counselor in San Francisco, playing jazz on the side.

+But he couldn't ignore his passion for performance and eventually gave up his first career to do music full time.

 "His second priority in life was music.
 There was no third," read the statement on Jarreau's website.
 "His first priority, far ahead of the other, was healing or comforting anyone in need."